Rust-GCC/gccrs/gcc/config/mips/mips.md

 ;; from being computed before an earlier call.
 To do this, we:
 ;;
-;;    - Ensure that the register is live on entry to the function, ;;	so that it is never thought to be used uninitalized.
+;;    - Ensure that the register is live on entry to the function, ;;	so that it is never thought to be used uninitialized.
 ;;
 ;;    - Ensure that the register is live on exit from the function, ;;	so that it is live throughout.